 A day trip from Padang to the twin lakes

-You will pass also a very old wooden mosque.
-Again the mix of Islamic and Minang elements in the architecture is interesting:
+You can also visit the old mosque of on the way.
+The mix of Islamic and Minang elements in the architecture is quite interesting:

 I’ve seen at least one cheap accomodation by the lakes (look for penginapan signs).
 The lower lake is surrounded by fields.
 The upper lake is a bit more scenic in my opinion, thanks to a darker water color.
 In the middle you have a viewpoint from which you can see both lakes.